Contract Terms and Conditions

 - compute wages in compliance with applicable overtime laws

-- maintain all necessary payroll records in accordance with all applicable laws, including records of start and stop times of shifts and meal periods
+- maintain all necessary payroll records in accordance with applicable state law, including records of start and stop times of shifts and meal periods

-- comply with all laws with respect to any use of direct deposit and pay cards
+- comply with applicable state law with respect to any use of direct deposit and pay cards

 - pay employees all wages timely, including at the end of the payroll period and at the time of termination or resignation